 If you’ve been recalled to a breast clinic after a routine mammogram as part of a national breast screening programme, you should receive a letter within two weeks of your mammogram explaining when your breast clinic appointment will be.

 GPs follow national guidance when deciding whether or not to refer you to a breast clinic.
 The guidance outlines how quickly a person should be seen depending on their symptoms.

 If you have any queries about the waiting time for your appointment, talk to your GP.
 You can also find more information in our booklet Know your breasts: a guide to breast awareness and screening.

 Call our Helpline

-View our PDF explaining what happens at a breast clinic:
+View the PDF below for a simple illustrated summary of what happens at a breast clinic.